k4li-0x0/NeticOS/readme.md

 # NeticOS
+This is a joke OS written on C++
+Rakam ded ebet kobuly, yasen huy

 ## ❗️ Requirements
-- gcc
+- GCC compiler
-- QEMU
+- QEMU emulator
-- make
+- Makefile

-# ❓ How to run
+## ❓ How to run
 Use
 ```
 make all